agenda/agenda/README.md

 ## Managing Jobs

-### jobs(mongoskin query)
+### jobs(mongodb-native query)

 Lets you query all of the jobs in the agenda job's database.
-This is a full [mongoskin](https://github.com/kissjs/node-mongoskin)
+This is a full [mongodb-native](https://github.com/mongodb/node-mongodb-native)
 `find` query.
-See mongoskin's documentation for details.
+See mongodb-native's documentation for details.

 ```js
 agenda.jobs({name: 'printAnalyticsReport'}, function(err, jobs) {